AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/global-reference/examples.md

 1. Add code.
 Remove the `.gitignore` file, add and commit the code, add the remote, and push.

 1. In the `brand/region` repository.
-Do the same as in `GRA` repository and keep in mind that no files may overlap with the `GRA` repository.
+Do the same as in `GRA` repository and keep in mind that files must be unique.
+You cannot include the same file in both this repository  and the `GRA` repository.

 1. In the `release` repository, apply the merge.